Our Site is not intended for children and we do not knowingly collect personal data relating to children.

 - with any individual or entity where we are required to do so by law (for example, pursuant to a court order).

-If you become a customer of Covid Testing Network, or apply for our products or services, we may also use and share information about you as follows:
+If you become one of our business customers and apply for our products or services, we may also use and share information about you as follows:

 - with any payment system we use;